zuplo/docs/docs/quickstarts/validation-and-docs-with-json-schema.md

----
-title: Validate and Document your API with JSON Schema
+# API Request Validation with JSON Schema
----

 Zuplo is an API gateway that helps any business offer a Stripe-quality experience to developers.
 You can quickly set up a gateway for your any API, and add validation and documentation in minutes using JSON Schema.

-Follow this guide to have a developer portal up and running in no time!

 :::note